fortran-lang/fpm-docs/pages/spec/publish.md

 ### Upload rights

-A package can only be uploaded by package admins and maintainers.
-Package admins can grant admin and maintainer rights to other users to upload and maintain individual packages.
-Namespace admins can grant admin and maintainer rights to other users to upload to that namespace and maintain all packages of that namespace.
+Users can upload a package to a namespace if they are either an admin or maintainer of the namespace or a maintainer of the package.
+Namespace admins can grant namespace admin and maintainer rights to other users.
+Both namespace admins and maintainers can grant maintainer rights for individual packages to users.

 ## Uploading